Hydrocodone can be a dangerous drug to abuse by itself, but even more so when mixed with other substances, such as party drugs like meth or MDMA.

 - Memory problems

 However, when hydrocodone is mixed with a party drug like meth or MDMA, the effects can be significantly more dangerous, and possibly fatal.
 This drug is a downer since it depresses the central nervous system, but party drugs like meth and MDMA are uppers since they have the opposite effect.
 Mixing uppers with downers is dangerous, because the two substances can mask each other’s effects, which commonly leads people to abuse higher doses of each type to feel high.
 Unfortunately, in the process of chasing a high they may take more drugs than they can handle, which increases the likelihood of a potentially fatal overdose.
-Other dangers of combining hydrocodone with party drugs can include the following issues:

 - Severe respiratory depression